aileen-zhang/timelogger/readme.md

 ### View logging options

-Select a category from the dropdown menu to display a description of your available log options under that category.
+Select a category from the dropdown menu to display a description of which activities are available for you to log under that category.

 ### Add new activity